Kenji87/magia-arcana/docs/index.md

 A massive constantly-updating NFT based marketplace where you can buy and sell items.

-## Team and Release scope
+## **Team and Release scope**

 Our main objective is to reach a **much broader audience** than current blockchain based games.

-- **Onboarding**: A simple game onboarding that doesn't require the user to be experienced in blockchain and NFT technologies.
+- **Onboarding**: The current entry point for blockchain games is too complicated.
+We aim to build a much more straightforward onboarding that doesn't require the user to be experienced in blockchain and NFT technologies.

 - **Multiple** **platforms**: The game is being developed for PC, but the team has experience developing on consoles and mobile platforms.
 We believe that to reach a broader audience we have to think much further than just the PC ecosystem.